 Selecting a Region

-Selecting a Device Model
+Selecting the Model

-- Launch configuration name: Enter a name for your launch configuration.
+- Launch configuration name: enter a name for your launch configuration.

 Selecting an Image

-- Operating System (OS): You can select CentOS, CoreOS, Debian, SUSE or Windows.
+- Operating System (OS): you can select CentOS, CoreOS, Debian, SUSE, or Windows.

-- System architecture: You can select 64-bit or 32.
+- System architecture: you can select 64-bit or 32-bit.

-- Image version: You can select an image version.
+- Image version: you can select an image version.